 We average about 150 campers for each session.
 Our campers range in age from 13 to 18, with a pretty even representation of each age group.
 Campers stay for 2- to 4-week sessions.
 More than half are attending for the first time.

 We have 2 highly experienced registered nurses on the premises full-time.
 We also have a fully equipped infirmary.
 Our campground is a 20-minute drive to a hospital or walk-in clinic.
 We dispense prescription and nonprescription medications during breakfast, lunch, dinner, and before bedtime.

 Protecting the health and safety of your children will always be our highest priority.
 To that end, OTC follows the latest guidelines from the Centers for Disease Control and Prevention (CDC).
 All members of the OTC staff have been fully vaccinated against COVID-19.

-If you cancel prior to May 1, 2022, we will issue a full refund (including your deposit).
+If you cancel before May 1, 2024, we will issue a full refund (including your deposit).